top of page

 What can you expect from Jungian Analysis?

-• privacy and confidentiality.
+• privacy to talk

-• trust and integrity.
+• trust and integrity

-• high standards of professionalism.
+• high standards of professionalism

-• each session is held in-person at the analyst's practice.
+• each session is held in-person at the analyst's practice

-• an in-depth discussion about what brings you to therapy.
+• an in-depth discussion about what brings you to therapy

 How does Jungian Analysis help?